dabraude/YetAnotherArchive/README.md

 # YetAnotherArchive
-Yet another archive format, mainly made for my own amusement, but please feel free to use
+Yet another archive format, mainly made for my own amusement, but I designed it around being included into other people's software.
+The goal is to have something that could be easy to distribute to customers for say license files, models, game files ... but also something just for keeping things together.

 I wanted something that fufills the following:
   * Random access of indiviual files